RoHiT-devloper/RoHiT-devloper/README.md

-# John Doe's Portfolio
+# Rohit Dutta's Portfolio

 ## About Me

-I'm John Doe, a passionate Master in Computer Application (MCA) graduate student with a keen interest in cloud technologies, particularly AWS and Azure.
+I'm Rohit Dutta, a passionate Master in Computer Application (MCA) graduate student with a keen interest in cloud technologies, particularly AWS and Azure.
 I have a solid understanding of various computer technologies and a strong foundation in software development.

 ## Skills